 Information is held by South Tyneside Homes in both paper, or non-computerised, format and electronic, or computerised, format.

-- Electronic, computerised, information is stored securely on servers managed by South Tyneside Council, in partnership with BT South Tyneside, who provide this service on behalf of South Tyneside Homes.
+Electronic, computerised, information is stored securely on servers managed by South Tyneside Council.

 South Tyneside Council has security procedures and an Information Security Policy to ensure that data is handled appropriately and protected from accidental loss or misuse.
 The Council seeks to comply and align its policies with all parts of the Information Security Standards ISO 27001.
 Access to information is only permitted where there is a legitimate reason.

 There are a number of reasons why we share information.
 This can be due to:

 Current legislation implies that we must